-ORP’s First Sea Turtle Research Expedition – A Great Success
+ORP’s First Sea Turtle Research Expedition –

 Our first sea turtle research expedition in Haa Alif Atoll last November was a great success.
 The ORP team and volunteers surveyed 25 sites and recorded a total of 91 turtle sightings.
 In addition, we encountered sharks, dolphins, rays, and many tropical fish.
 Unfortunately, we also added 37 ghost gear incidents with a total of 114 nets to the record.

 Our first two volunteers, Helen and Amy, both happen to be veterinary nurses from the UK.
 They had a long journey on international and domestic flights, followed by a speed boat ride, to reach the remote Ha.Kelaa Island.
 However, the sight of Ha.Kelaa’s two km long white sandy beach, turquoise lagoon, and breezy palm trees soon made them forget about the tiring travels.
 At Ha.Kelaa Harbour, staff from Summer House guesthouse welcomed them with local flowers arrangements and refreshing coconut water before escorting Helen and Amy to their home in Maldives.

 The aims of the ORP sea turtle research expedition in Haa Alif Atoll are to study the area to find out the size of the turtle population and whether and where the turtles nest; record other mega-fauna sightings; find and retrieve any ghost nets; and rescue any entangled turtles or other wildlife.

 Another important aspect of the expedition is to build good relationships with the locals to promote conservation of sea turtles and other marine life, and to improve the island’s waste management system.
 To achieve this we drive community projects, working with the local school, our local partner IDEAS, and with members of the community.

 Life as a Volunteer